The Box Tops: "The Letter" and international success (1967–1969)

 As the Box Tops, they entered the studio under the guidance of producer Dan Penn to record Wayne Carson Thompson's song "The Letter".
 Though under two minutes in length, the record was an international hit by September 1967, reaching the Hot 100's number-one position for four weeks, selling over four million copies, earning a gold disc, and receiving two Grammy Award nominations.
-During 20–27 October 1967, "The Letter" and The Hombres' "Let It Out (Let It All Hang Out)" were 1-2 on the WLS (AM) Silver Dollar Survey, marking a rare quinella involving two brothers of the same family (the Cunningham brothers), each in a different top 40 act.
+During October 20–27, 1967, "The Letter" and The Hombres' "Let It Out (Let It All Hang Out)" were 1-2 on the WLS (AM) Silver Dollar Survey, marking a rare quinella involving two brothers of the same family (the Cunningham brothers), each in a different top 40 act.

-The band followed up "The Letter" with "Neon Rainbow", another tune written by Thompson and produced by Penn.
+After "The Letter" the band released "Neon Rainbow", another tune written by Thompson and produced by Penn.
 An album called The Letter/Neon Rainbow appeared in November 1967.
 The Box Tops released three albums over a nine-month period from late 1967 to mid 1968.
 Some of the group's instrumental tracks were performed by session musicians like Reggie Young, Tommy Cogbill, Gene Chrisman, and Bobby Womack at American Sound Studio.
 However, the actual group members performed on a number of their recordings, including "The Letter", and on all live performances.

 By January 1968, John Evans and Danny Smythe returned to school, thereby avoiding the draft.
-They were replaced by bassist Rick Allen (born January 28, 1946, Little Rock, Arkansas) from the Gentrys and drummer Thomas Boggs (born July 16, 1944, Wynne, Arkansas, died May 5, 2008, Memphis, Tennessee) from the Board of Directors.
+They were replaced by bassist Rick Allen (born January 28, 1946 in Little Rock, Arkansas) from the Gentrys and drummer Thomas Boggs (born July 16, 1944 in Wynne, Arkansas; he died May 5, 2008 in Memphis) from the Board of Directors.

-"Cry Like a Baby" was a million-seller in 1968, peaking at #2 on the Hot 100.
+"Cry Like a Baby" was a million-seller in 1968, peaking at No. 2 on the Hot 100.
 It has been covered by the Hacienda Brothers and Kim Carnes.
 "I Met Her in Church" and "Choo-Choo Train" were smaller hits released later that year.
-Towards the end of 1968, the band switched producers, with Dan Penn being replaced by the team of Cogbill and Chips Moman.
-This team was responsible for producing the band's final 1968 hit, "Sweet Cream Ladies, Forward March" (which debuted on the Hot 100 on Chilton's eighteenth birthday) and all the band's future releases through 1970.
+Near the end of 1968, the band switched producers, with Dan Penn being replaced by the team of Cogbill and Chips Moman.
+The duo was responsible for producing the band's final 1968 hit, "Sweet Cream Ladies, Forward March" (which debuted on the Hot 100 on Chilton's eighteenth birthday) and all of the band's future releases through 1970.